-If a server or client receives a message longer than 200 bytes, it must send the received message in multiple blocks to the processor.
-In this case, the byte count field of the block will be set to -1 for each block where the server is sending more than 200 characters.
-Each block with a byte count field of -1 contains 200 bytes of data.
-The data set is located in the block starting at word offset 2.
-When the last block of data to send by the server is less than or equal to 200 bytes, the byte count field will be set to a number from 1 to 200.
+Word Offset 2 contains a value that determines the number of characters (or bytes) in the data area of the block.
+If the server receives a message longer than 110 bytes, it must send the received message in multiple blocks to the processor.
+In this case, the byte count field of the block will be set to -1 for each block where more than 110 characters are being sent by the server.
+Each block with a byte count field of -1 contains 110 bytes of data.
+The data set is located in the block starting at word offset 3.
+When the last block of data to send by the server is less than or equal to 110 bytes, the byte count field will be set to a number from 1 to 110.
 This signifies to the processor that this is the last block.
-The ladder logic must handle data received on each server or client enabled in the module.
+The ladder logic must handle data received on each server enabled in the module.